 Import Administration, International Trade Administration, Department of Commerce.

-On April 27, 2011, the United States Court of International Trade (“CIT”) sustained the Department of Commerce's (“the Department's”) results of redetermination as applied to Shanghai Lian Li Paper Products Co., Ltd. (“Lian Li”) pursuant to the CIT's order granting the Department's voluntary remand request in Shanghai Lian Li Paper Products Co., Ltd. v.
-United States, 09-00198, (April 15, 2010).
-See Final Results of Redetermination Pursuant to Remand, Court No. 09-00198, dated September 3, 2010 (“Remand Results”), and Shanghai Lian Li Paper Products Co., Ltd. v.
-United States, Court No. 09-00198, Slip Op.
-11-48 (April 27, 2011).
-The Department is notifying the public that the final CIT judgment in this case is not in harmony with the Department's final determination and is amending the final results of the administrative review of the antidumping duty order on certain lined paper products (“CLPP”) from the People's Republic of China (“PRC”) covering the period of review April 17, 2006, through August 31, 2007, with respect to Lian Li.
+On August 11, 2011, the United States Court of International Trade (“CIT”) sustained the Department of Commerce's (“the Department's”) results of redetermination as applied to Shanghai Lian Li Paper Products Co., Ltd. (“Lian Li”) pursuant to the CIT's decision in Association of American School Paper Suppliers v.
+United States, Court No. 09-00163, Slip Op.
+10-82 (July 27, 2010).
+See Final Results of Redetermination Pursuant to Remand, Court No. 09-00163, dated December 6, 2010 (“Remand Results”), and Association of American School Paper Suppliers v.
+United States, Court No. 09-00163, Slip Op.
+11-101 (August 11, 2011).
+The Department is notifying the public that the final CIT judgment in this case is not in harmony with the Department's final determination and is amending the final results of the administrative review of the antidumping duty order on certain lined paper products (“CLPP”) from the People's Republic of China (“PRC”) covering the period of review (“POR”) of April 17, 2006, through August 31, 2007, with respect to Lian Li.

 FOR FURTHER INFORMATION CONTACT: